MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/common-config-settings-catalog-device-restrictions.md

 There are many device restriction settings and configuration options you have available.
 This article summarizes the configurations that are most commonly used for student and teacher devices.

-Intune and Intune for Education includes device restriction policies that help administrators control a wide range of settings and features on Android, iOS/iPadOS, macOS, and Windows devices to protect your organization's resources.
+Intune includes *device restriction policies* that help administrators control a wide range of settings and features on Android, iOS/iPadOS, macOS, and Windows devices to protect your organization's resources.

 To learn more, see [Use the settings catalog to configure settings on Windows, iOS/iPadOS, and macOS devices](/mem/intune/configuration/settings-catalog).